 Introduction 5

 Getting Super Clear 6

 Financial Order 7

 Operations 10

 Product and Service Offerings 12

 Sales and Marketing 14

 Personnel Management 16

-Watch for Signs of Trouble 19
+Watch for Signs of Trouble 18

-Managing Your Emotions 21
+Managing Your Emotions 20

-Personal Lifestyle Choices 22
+Personal Lifestyle Choices 21

-Conclusion 23
+Conclusion 22

-Appendix 24
+Appendix 23

 efore we begin, know this: what follows is my opinion and only that.
 I'm not your lawyer, consultant, coach or some super rich guy you read about in magazines.
 If this little book helps you in the slightest, then I've done my job.
-I'm an entrepreneur who built a lifestyle business he loved, never having to manage more than two full-time employees to achieve my goals.